-Japan is the world's most earthquake-prone country.
+25. Japan is the world's most earthquake-prone country.

 Earthquakes can range from minor tremors that are barely noticeable to building-toppling ground-shakers that cause massive destruction.
 But it's an inevitable part of life for those who live in countries such as China, Indonesia, Iran, and Turkey, which are some of the most earthquake-prone places on the planet.

-People who are currently alive represent about 7 percent of the total number of people who have ever lived.
+27. People who are currently alive represent about 7 percent of the total number of people who have ever lived.

-According to the Population Reference Bureau, since the time Homo sapiens first hit the scene 50,000 years ago, more than 108 billion members of our species have been born.
+Here's another world fact to keep in the back of your mind: According to the Population Reference Bureau, since the time Homo sapiens first hit the scene 50,000 years ago, more than 108 billion members of our species have been born.
 And a large chunk of that number is alive right now.

-Muhammad is thought to be the most popular name in the world.
+28. Muhammad is thought to be the most popular name in the world.

 Step aside John, James, Mary, and Jane—the most popular name in the world is believed to be Muhammad.
-According to the Independent, an estimated 150 million men and boys around the world share this name.
+According to the BBC, a majority men and boys around the world share this name.

-Only two countries use purple in their national flags.
+29. Only two countries use purple in their national flags.